 Cognitive behavioral therapy (CBT): We use CBT techniques in our intervention efforts, to help you discover the power your thoughts have over the way you feel and act.

-Dual-diagnosis: We also have a program that uses these interventions combined with others to help those individuals experiencing both a substance use problem and a psychiatric disorder, such as depression, anxiety, or trauma-related disorders.
+Dual-diagnosis: We also have a treatment option that uses these interventions combined with others to help those individuals experiencing both a substance use problem and a psychiatric disorder, such as depression, anxiety, or trauma-related disorders.

 Additional services may be available including: